 The Chamber Music Festival is a welcome supplement to our musical matinees which have been an annual part of the Eden Arts programme for a long time with the aim of supporting young emerging musicians.

 Following the success of the inaugural festival we were delighted to hold a second Mt Eden Chamber Music Festival in the last weekend of October 2017.
+Our third festival will take place in 2018 frorm 28 to 30 September.

 For our second festival we presented more of New Zealand's foremost chamber musicians in a programme which explored the development of chamber music, from its beginnings in the parlour, through the house concert to the concert hall.
 Simeon Broom reprised his role as artistic director and the series was aptly titled "A Room with a View", reflecting the settings and stories behind some of the finest chamber works.